KevinRebakure/KevinRebakure/README.md

 - Enterprise software development

 ## 💪 Other things I find interesting
-- 🔭 I’m working on my portfolio in my freetimes.
 - 📫 How to reach me: kevinrebakure@gmail.com
-- 😂 Fun fact: In movies, I like complicated character
+- 😂 Fun fact: In movies, I like complicated characters
-- 🎹 I can also play piano
+- 🎹 I'm a musician by heart. 🎸 Ask me to play something for you on a piano or a guitar 🎶